Skyway666/Assignment-2--Pathfinding/index.md

 ### By Genís Bayó Salgado and Lucas García Mateu

 ## Team
 Who let the dog jump? was born as the product of three different University assignments, made by Genís Bayó and Lucas García, students from the UPC.
-The assignments consisted on creating a 2D platform game with Artificial Intelligence and a User Interface, as well as implementing several tech aspects, such as FPS management or XML loading variables.
+The assignments consisted on creating a 2D platformer game with Artificial Intelligence and a User Interface, as well as implementing several tech aspects, such as FPS management or XML loading variables.

 Everything was developed in C++, using SDL2, Tiled and PugiXML.